Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 e.
 What does CISC stand for, and is the 8051 an example of a CISC system

 ```
-CISC stands for 'Complex Instruction Set Computing', which the 8051 microcontroller is an example of, concidering it has a veriety of preprogrammed instructions, like arithmetic, boolean operations, and timers
+CISC stands for 'Complex Instruction Set Computing', which the 8051 microcontroller is an example of, concidering it has a veriety of preprogrammed instructions, like arithmetic, boolean operations, and timers.
 ```

 f.
 In a standard 8051, how many clock cycles result in one machine cycle